Blink-182 shows (some) maturity at Save Mart Center show

 The last time I saw Blink-182 was 20 years ago at an all-ages show in a barn in the foothills outside Fresno.
 This was before Travis Barker came in on drums.
 They were still a mostly obscure punk band.

-In many ways, Blink-182 are still a bunch of jerky punk kids.
-They did open the set with the word “fuck” in rolling flames behind them and played a song that’s entire lyrical content was curse words – ending in “I f’ed your mom.”
+In many ways, Blink-182 still are a bunch of jerky punk kids.
+They did open the set with the word “f--k” in rolling flames behind them and played a song that’s entire lyrical content was curse words – ending in “I f---ed your mom.”
 Classy.

-While the band hasn’t quite matured, it seems to have outgrown the 20-somethingness, some.
+While the band hasn’t quite matured, it seems to have outgrown the 20-somethingness.

 That’s especially obvious on material from their latest album.
-They spend a good deal of the playing from “California” and they were surprisingly the best moments of the night.
-“Los Angeles” in particular made me want to go out an buy the album.
+They played several tracls from “California” and they were surprisingly the best moments of the night.
+“Los Angeles” in particular made me want to buy the album.

-This is the band’s first tour since guitarist Tom DeLonge left the band and his replacement, Matt Skiba did much of the heavy lifting here.
+This is the band’s first tour since guitarist Tom DeLonge left.
+His replacement, Matt Skiba, did much of the heavy lifting here.

 It worked.

-But the band made great use of a simple stage plot and several videos screens and by the end the set hour-plus long set they were as on point and intense as they were for the first song.
-Maybe, more so.
+But the band made great use of a simple stage plot and several videos screens and by the end the one-hour-plus set they were as on point and intense as they were for the first song.
+Maybe more so.

-Also on the bill were, the All American Rejects, who opened the night with a forty-five minute set of retro power pop distinguished by the tight vocal harmonies, dance-y riffs and keyboard backing.
+Also on the bill were All American Rejects, who opened the night with a 45-minute set of retro power pop distinguished by tight vocal harmonies, dance-y riffs and keyboard backing.
 The Oklahoma band set the tone for the night in terms of on-stage energy (high) and antics (foul-mouthed and funny).
-Singer Tyson Ritter’s crowd banter was some stand-up comedy level stuff, especially the bits about his just-grown mustache and the rich fans sitting in the box suites.
+Singer Tyson Ritter’s crowd banter was stand-up comedy-level stuff, especially the bits about his just-grown mustache and the rich fans sitting in the box suites.

 A Day to Remember followed.
 Early in the set singer Jeremy McKinnon screamed at the crowd: “Fresno, are you ready to kick it up a notch!?”